tatvadesai/tatvadesai.github.io/_poems/desolation.md

 Sipping coffee during the summer vacation
 Feels like levitation
 Hold me for some duration
-I don’t understand this relation
+I don't understand this relation
 Give me some information
 about this romantic session.

-Give me some revelation
+Give me a revelation
 I need some comprehension
 About this sweet connection